Victorola-coder/VickyJay/README.md

 ## Installation and Setup

 1. Clone this repository to your local machine using `git clone`.
-2. Navigate to the project directory: `cd vickyjay-portfolio`.
+2. Navigate to the project directory: `cd vickyjay`.
 3. Install project dependencies using `npm install`.
 4. Start the development server: `npm start`.
-5. Open your web browser and navigate to `http://localhost:3000` to view the portfolio.
+5. Open your web browser and navigate to `http://localhost:5173` to view the portfolio.

 ## Usage